shaivipandey/eas503-notes/chapters/01/variables.md

 ---

 # Variables

-Variables give names to values (number, string, None).
-They are an identifier that labels a value for future reference.
-The value of a variable can be changed through assignment.
+Variables provide names for values (numbers, strings, None).
+They act as identifiers that label a value for future reference.
+The value of a variable can be modified through assignment.

-Variables must be assigned values before they can be used in expressions.
+Variables must be assigned before they can be utilized in expressions.

-Variables names **MUST** follow certain rules and it is **BEST** to follow Python guidelines for naming.
+Variable names **MUST** adhere to specific rules, and it is **BEST** to adhere to Python's guidelines for naming.

-## Restrictions for variable names:
+## Restrictions for Variable Names

-1. Start with a letter or underscore.
+1. Must start with a letter or underscore.
-2. The rest can have letters, underscore, and numbers.
+2. Can consist of letters, underscores, and numbers.
-3. Symbols cannot be used in name `(@,+)`.
+3. Symbols like `(@,+)` cannot be used in names.
-4. Do not use Python keywords or reserved words such as `print`, `str`, `int`, `float`.
+4. Avoid using Python keywords or reserved words, such as `print`, `str`, `int`, `float`.

 - `int = 3` do `del int` to restore python keyword
 - `print = 'Yah'` do `del print` to restore Python keyword

-## Conventions for variable names:
+## Conventions for Variable Names

-1. Use snake_case not camelCase for variable and function names.
+1. Use snake_case, not camelCase, for variable and function names.
-2. Variables should be lowercase.
+2. Variables should be in lowercase.
-3. Upper case are used for constants `PI = 3.14`.
+3. Uppercase is reserved for constants, such as `PI = 3.14`.
-4. UpperCamelCase for classes.
+4. UpperCamelCase is used for classes.
-5. `__private__`  double underscore is convention that means you are not supposed access this variable directly.
-They are by convention like private variables in other languages.
+5. `__private__` with a double underscore is a convention that signifies the variable shouldn't be accessed directly.
+This convention is analogous to private variables in other programming languages.

-Variable names are case sensitive, so `ph` and `pH` are two different names.
+Variable names are case-sensitive, meaning `ph` and `pH` are considered two distinct names.

 ## Variable Assignment

 Variables are created by executing assignment statements.

 ```python
 degrees_celsius = 26.0
 ```

-This is called an assignment statement; we say that `degrees_celsius` is assigned the value `26.0`.
-Whenever Python sees a variable in an expression, it substitutes the value to which the variables refers:
+This is referred to as an assignment statement; in this case, we assign the value `26.0` to the variable `degrees_celsius`.
+Whenever Python encounters a variable within an expression, it substitutes the value that the variable represents.

 ```{code-cell} ipython3
 degrees_celsius = 26.0